 FlightStats goes into detail by allowing users to not only see when the flight is expected to pull back from the gate, but also when it’s scheduled to take-off from the runway.
 Furthermore, users can look into the back-end timeline of changes (including gate changes, delays, tail number changes, etc).
 Selecting “track this flight” opens a map view with real-time flight tracking; the visuals are a bit fancier on this app.

 Within the Airport section, users can look up information on airports including current delay index with delay trends and current weather.

 My Flights saves any flight you’ve searched for and selected.
-On the website itself, you can sign up for a monthly newsletter, view stats on global cancellations and delays, and even review airline and airport performance reports.
+On the website itself, you can view stats on global cancellations and delays, and even review airline and airport performance reports.

 FlySmart is basically a comprehensive airport guide that encourages users to be airport insiders.

 Users are provided with essential airport information related to food/drink, shopping, airport services, airlines, directions to/from the airport, and parking/ground transportation information.

 Additionally, FlySmart offers general info relating to the airport itself (history, weather, location, etc) and sometimes gives options for hotels in the general vicinity.